 First movers can make their technology/product/services harder for later entrants to replicate.
 For example, if the first mover can reduce the costs of producing a product (an “experience” curve effect), the first mover can establish an absolute cost advantage.
 In addition, applying for patents can protect and establish a first-mover advantage.

 The second benefit is the ability to control strategic and/or scarce resources.
 For example, Wal-Mart was able to locate its stores in small towns and prevent others from entering the market.

-The third benefit that first movers may enjoy is buyer-switching costs.
-If the first business is able to establish itself first, it may seem inconvenient for consumers to switch to a new brand.
+The third benefit that first movers may enjoy is buyer switching costs.
+If the first business is able to establish itself firmly, it may be inconvenient for consumers to switch to a new brand later.

 Disadvantages of Being a First Mover